• Bio

 by Bernardo Latini

-Bernardo Latini, Choral Music, Choral Music, Hugo Figueras, Latin American Music, Latin American Music, Latin American Music, Latin American Music, Latin American Music, Misa Mestiza, Oscar Allorio, Papa Francisco, Uruguay
+Bernardo Latini, Bernardo Latini, Choral Music, Choral Music, Hugo Figueras, Misa Mestiza, Misa Mestiza, Oscar Allorio, Papa Francisco, Uruguay

 NATIONAL PREMIERE – URUGUAY